-No. Question Respondent Comment Office of the AUASB Commentary environment' that financial reporting is clearly based upon - and which may not translate well to other matters to be assured under ISSA 5000, both broader sustainability information as well as climate-related disclosures - indeed, for some of the sustainability information to be assured, this convergence on a control framework developed for financial reporting may be counter-productive to effective assurance, as that framework at times may even be considered contrary to the overall objectives of such frameworks - that is, some more robust assurance process here may be warranted, but converging on a specific way of doing things based on what works for financial reporting given the breath of sustainability information (including for climate-related disclosures) may not be appropriate to ensure value-adding sustainability assurance - that is, it may translate well to some sustainability information to be assured, but is often not well supported by and at times may be seen as contradicting the relevant sustainability framework criteria put forward for how such information should be prepared for reporting in a robust manner, and may therefore not work that well - then for some sustainability matters it may be entirely inappropriate requiring assurance professionals to apply a framework that possibly does not work approach.
+No. Question Respondent Comment Office of the AUASB Commentary environment' that financial reporting is clearly based upon - and which may not translate well to other matters to be assured under ISSA 5000, both broader sustainability information as well as climate-related disclosures - indeed, for some of the sustainability information to be assured, this convergence on a control framework developed for financial reporting may be counter-productive to effective assurance, as that framework at times may even be considered contrary to the overall objectives of such frameworks - that is, some more robust assurance process here may be warranted, but converging on a specific way of doing things based on what works for financial reporting is contrary to the widening up on what in fact needs to be assured - so, converging on what works for financial reporting given the breath of sustainability information (including for climate-related disclosures) may not be appropriate to ensure value-adding sustainability assurance - that is, it may translate well to some sustainability information to be assured, but is often not well supported by and at times may be seen as contradicting the relevant sustainability framework criteria put forward for how such information should be prepared for reporting in a robust manner, and may therefore not work that well - then for some sustainability matters it may be entirely inappropriate requiring assurance professionals to apply a framework that possibly does not work at all for the matter to be assured.
+A more flexible approach is required for the Proposed ISSA 5000 than through the convergence on this financial reporting controls framework approach.
 For more on this, refer also responses to IAASB's questions.
-An additional problem is the above mentioned proposal by Treasury that financial audits must lead climate-related disclosure assurance - that is acontrary to the intent of ISSA 5000, and as mentioned above also something we believe will be counter-productive in achieving more professionals to get involved in this area, as well as misinformed in terms of the requirements, skills and experience of RGEA Cat 2s.
-Refer also section 2 of our
+An additional problem is the above mentioned proposal by Treasury that financial audits must lead climate-related disclosure assurance - that is contrary to the intent of ISSA 5000, and as mentioned above also something we believe will be counter-productive in achieving more professionals to get involved in this area, as well as misinformed i

-No. Question Respondent Comment Office of the AUASB Commentary AICD Given the threshold nature of preconditions of assurance, we highly recommend that support and guidance is provided to companies and directors to meet the preconditions for assurance.
+No. Question Respondent Comment Office of the AUASB Commentary Given the threshold nature of preconditions of assurance, we highly recommend that support and guidance is provided to companies and directors to meet the preconditions for assurance.
 It is also unclear what will happen to organisations which fail to meet preconditions for assurance where there is a legal requirement to obtain sustainability assurance (as is being proposed by Treasury).
 For instance, consideration should be given to whether the carveout in paragraph 74 of the Draft ISSA 5000, which allows the acceptance of an assurance engagement even where conditions of preconditions for assurance have not been met where it is "required by law or regulation," would apply in these circumstances.
 Included under "Implementation Guidance and Education Materials" theme in this Paper.
-PwC Please refer to our response to "Aus 3".
+Please refer to our response to "Aus 3".
 More specifically the implementation issues relevant to the stakeholders may be with respect to providing assurance with respect to qualitative and forward-looking statements.
 Included under "Implementation Guidance and Education Materials" theme in this Paper.
 Deloitte The requirements proposed in the Climate-related financial disclosures - Consultation paper (June 2023), and subsequently released ED SR1, are high in volume and significantly complex and granular, and reporting entities will need time to collect data and to build processes, systems, internal controls and governance structures that are needed to support high-quality corporate reporting, which is a pre-requisite for high-quality independent assurance.
 Included under "Capacity and Capability Uplift" theme in this Paper.